Deterministic Discrete Denoising: Herding-Based Denoising

-We apply the herding algorithm to the reverse denoising process of discrete diffusion models.
-For derandomization of the Markov chain, we need to introduce a time-dependent version of the herding algorithm as in \citep{Suzuki2014EPJST}.
+We apply the herding algorithm to derandomize the reverse Markov chain of discrete-state diffusion models.
+Since the transition probability at each denoising step is time-dependent, we need to introduce a time-dependent version of the herding algorithm as in \citep{Suzuki2014EPJST}.

-Specifically, the sample and weight vector are updated from time $t$ to $t-1$ as follows:
+Specifically, the sample $\bm{x}_t$ and weight vector $\bm{w}_t$ are updated from time $t$ to $t-1$ as follows: